kiali/kiali.io/content/en/docs/Features/details.md

 # ...
 ```

-For more details on this configuration, such as Prometheus authentication options, link:https://github.com/kiali/kiali-operator/blob/76242369299c35db350119516c6db6fd87f47822/deploy/kiali/kiali_cr.yaml#L452-L470[check this page].
+For more details on this configuration, such as Prometheus authentication options, [check this page](https://github.com/kiali/kiali-operator/blob/76242369299c35db350119516c6db6fd87f47822/deploy/kiali/kiali_cr.yaml#L452-L470).

 You must make sure that this Prometheus instance is correctly configured to scrape your application pods and generates labels that Kiali will understand.
-Please refer to link:https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config[this documentation] to setup the `kubernetes_sd_config` section.
-As a reference, link:https://github.com/istio/istio/blob/907aa731c3f76ad21faac98614751e8ab3531893/install/kubernetes/helm/istio/charts/prometheus/templates/configmap.yaml#L229[here is] how it is configured in Istio.
+Please refer to
+[this documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) to setup the `kubernetes_sd_config` section.
+As a reference,
+[here is](https://github.com/istio/istio/blob/907aa731c3f76ad21faac98614751e8ab3531893/install/kubernetes/helm/istio/charts/prometheus/templates/configmap.yaml#L229) how it is configured in Istio.

 It is important to preserve label mapping, so that Kiali can filter by _app_ and _version_, and to have the same namespace label as defined per Kiali config.
 Here's a `relabel_configs` that allows this: